Manoj18121812/Infosys-Coding-Question/README.md

-# 🚀 Java Coding Interview Preparation – Infosys
+# 🚀 Java Coding  Preparation – Infosys

 This repository contains **Java coding solutions** focused on **Infosys technical interview requirements**, with strong emphasis on the **Java Collections Framework**, core Java concepts, and problem-solving patterns.
 All problems are solved with **clean, optimized, and interview-ready code**.